stygianguide/SoD2_AutoReroll_Mod/README.txt

 - SKILL_POWER: Temporary power boost for characters with preferred skills during reroll decisions (not in final results).
 - BLOCKED_POSITIONS: Positions to skip during rerolls.
 - BLOCKED_TRAITS: Traits that lock a survivor from rerolling.
+- REQUIRE_ALL_TRAITS: True blocks survivors with all BLOCKED_TRAITS; False blocks with any.
 - REROLL_WAIT_TIME: Increase for older PCs to slow reroll speed.
 - PLAY_STYLE: Power calculation mode (e.g., strategist, beginner).